How to create an effective charity communications strategy

 Put it all into action

-Take stakeholders through your completed communications strategy so they’re all on board and know exactly what lies on the road ahead.
+Take stakeholders through your completed communications strategy so they’re all on board and know exactly what lies ahead.
 Then, listen to feedback and make changes as appropriate before you officially roll it out.

 Best practices for charity communication

-Now let’s look at how to build and roll out your comms in the best ways possible.
+Now let’s look at how to build and roll out your communications strategy in the best ways possible.

 Social media